We Need a Science Liberties Foundation

 • Advanced materials firms avoiding DoD funding to prevent “ITAR taint,” shifting R&D abroad to keep products free from export controls.

-• Non-U.S. persons are prohibited from even viewing Gen 3 night vision devices, limiting international collaboration in low-light field research.
+• Non-U.S. persons are prohibited from even looking through Gen 3 night vision devices, limiting international collaboration in low-light field research.

 • AI systems must avoid unintentionally generating ITAR-controlled technical data for foreign users, creating hard-to-detect export violations.

-• Mid-tier universities just avoid NASA-funded research altogether.
+• Mid-tier universities simply avoid NASA-funded research altogether.

 This doesn't even include my beloved passive radar, or all the times people lost and ended up in jail.